d3/d3-shape/README.md

 ### Custom Curves

 Curves are typically not used directly, instead being passed to [*line*.curve](#line_curve) and [*area*.curve](#area_curve).
-However, you can define your own curve implementation should none of the built-in curves satisfy your needs, using the following interface.
+However, you can define your own curve implementation should none of the built-in curves satisfy your needs using the following interface.
 You can also use this low-level interface with a built-in curve type as an alternative to the line and area generators.

 <a name="curve_areaStart" href="#curve_areaStart">#</a> <i>curve</i>.<b>areaStart</b>()